theautumn/panel_gen/README.md

 [sarah_callsim]

 	exten => s,1,Wait(${waittime})
     exten => s,n,Hangup()
 ```

-Additionally, you must copy panel_gen.conf from ./samples/configs and into /etc/.
-I finally got around to moving the AMI configuration *out* of the application and into a seperate file.
+Most of the configuration elements are contained in panel_gen.conf.
+You must edit and copy panel_gen.conf from ./samples/configs and into /etc/.
 If you forget to do this, panel_gen/ConfigParser will give you a mean error.

 Usage
 -----